pedr0S0ares/pedr0S0ares/README.md

 - 👋 Hi, I’m @pedr0S0ares
-- 👀 I’m interested in Automation and Astronomy;
+- 👀 I’m interested in Automation and Cyber Security;
-- 🌱 I’m currently learning Automation;
+- 🌱 I’m currently learning Cyber Security;
 - 📫 How to reach me: send a email
 - ⚡ Fun fact: I'm tall and I'm afraid of heights